Bobby Dalbec Preview, Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The Rays have the fourth-ranked team ERA among all league pitching staffs (3.83).
+- The Rays' 3.85 team ERA ranks fifth across all league pitching staffs.

-- Rays pitchers combine to give up the fifth-fewest home runs in baseball (171 total, 1.1 per game).
+- The Rays surrender the fifth-fewest home runs in baseball (172 total, 1.1 per game).

-- In his last appearance on Thursday against the Los Angeles Angels, the righty tossed five innings, giving up two earned runs while surrendering six hits.
+- In his most recent appearance on Friday against the Toronto Blue Jays, the righty tossed 5 1/3 innings, giving up four earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.